Jesus is risen! He is risen indeed, Halleluiah! (from the Greek Orthodox tradition)

 We are creating a new service so that people can arrange to have the magazine posted to them.
 Please click on the link below to open a letter giving information about the new scheme.

-Alternatively you can read The Native for September and October by clicking here:
+Alternatively you can read The Native by clicking here:

-And here’s a link to The Messenger published by the United Church:-
+And you can read The Messenger published by the United Church here: APRIL ’21 Messenger

 Message from the Vicar:–